EthanWaters/reusable_digital_workflow/README.md

 ## 2.0 Installation & Requirements
+This workflow is designed to be run on a server with in conjunction with an automate script.
+It may be easier to run source code in place of the container for one time uses.
 Docker is utilised to ensure that the client environment remains consistent with the dev environment, see section 2.1 for instructions.
 See section 2.2 & 2.3 for details of all packages installed in dev environment.

 This requires Docker version 24.0.6:https://www.docker.com/products/docker-desktop/